 Competition for patients among urology physicians groups has a direct effect on women’s health, a new study has found.
 Ryan McDevitt, assistant professor of economics and management, and James Roberts of Duke University, co-authored “Market Structure and Gender Disparity in Health Care: Preferences, Competition, and Quality of Care.”

 Jeanine Miklós-Thal and co-author Hannes Ullrich were looking for a way to test whether future career prospects affect current effort incentives when they hit upon the perfect testing ground: European soccer.
 “Soccer is a nice way to test these incentives,” says Miklós-Thal, assistant professor of economics and marketing at the Simon School.
 “You need an environment where some people have a chance to be promoted and others do not.
 You can’t test the same thing in a business environment.”
-Read more here.
+Read more about Understanding Incentive.

 Simon School professors Joanna Shuang Wu, associate professor of accounting, and Edward L. Owens, assistant professor of accounting, set out to investigate for themselves whether a large sample of bank-holding companies were indeed window-dressing leverage numbers to mask fluctuations during the quarter.
 They also wanted to see if the market knew—and if it cared.
 Read more on "Banks and Short-Term Borrowing."